-- H. W. Wilson Scholarship: The number and amount of scholarships vary but is usually a minimum of $500 for students preparing to serve in any type of library.
-Students in graduate degree and certificate programs are eligible to apply
+- H. W. Wilson Scholarship: This scholarship is for students preparing to serve in any type of library.
+Students in graduate degree and certificate programs are eligible to apply.

-- Blackwell/Perrault Scholarship: The number and amount of scholarships vary but is usually a minimum of $500 for students preparing to serve in academic library (especially collection development or acquisitions).
+- Blackwell/Perrault Scholarship: This scholarship is for students preparing to serve in academic library (especially collection development or acquisitions).

-- Johnie Key Thomson Scholarship: The number and amount of scholarships vary but is usually a minimum of $500 for degree seeking USF/LIS students who are preparing for library careers with youth services (including K-12 media).
+- Johnie Key Thomson Scholarship: This scholarship is for degree seeking USF/LIS students who are preparing for library careers with youth services (including K-12 media).
 Students in graduate degree and certificate programs are eligible to apply.

 - Patricia Andrew Cone Endowed Scholarship: This is a scholarship in memory of USF alumna, Patricia Cone, who worked at as a school media specialist in Gulfport, Florida.
 The scholarship is intended for non-traditional students who like Mrs. Cone attend graduate school later in life and have a commitment to serving children and young adults.
 Additionally, applicants must be graduate of a Florida public high school, a Florida public university, and a Florida resident.

 Effective for Fall 2017 onward students who want to apply for MLIS scholarships must do so through the SPRINGAward system.
 You can access the SPRINGAward system at http://www.usf.edu/financial-aid/scholarships/index.aspx

 The deadline for all semesters is JUNE 1.